ClockworksIO/rum-natal/resources/leiningen/new/rum_natal/README.md

 # {{name}}

-A Leiningen template for FIXME.
+A Leiningen template to build React Native apps using ClojureScript.

 ## Project Setup